what we’ve discovered

 Moreover, the emergence of the Ordinals protocol has introduced the DeFi use case of asset issuance directly on Bitcoin in the form of BRC-20 tokens.

-The graph below shows Bitcoin’s TVL performance over more than 12 months.
+The graph below shows Bitcoin’s TVL over the last two years.

 How Does DeFi on Bitcoin Work?